CourtView Online Information

 - Certain cases that are dismissed at the initial hearing for lack of evidence or because of an error in the charging document are removed from CourtView under Administrative Rule 40(a)(3)-(10).
-Qualifying cases should be removed from CourtView automatically, but some cases may be missed.
-To report a case that should have been removed under the rule, please submit form TF-810 to the court where the case was filed.

 - Certain cases may be temporarily removed (generally, during the time period that a criminal defendant has a jury trial) if a judge determines that maintaining the cases on the online public index could detrimentally affect a criminal defendant’s right to a fair and impartial jury.
 See Administrative Rule 40(e).